 Traktor Kontrol S2 Mk3

 The Traktor Kontrol S2 Mk3 is the flagship entry-level controller from Native Instruments.
-With a selection of excellent features, it’s an excellent choice for beginner DJs.
+With a selection of excellent features, it’s a great choice for beginner DJs who want a DJ controller for Traktor.
 It’s also great for DJs that are looking for a compact iPad compatible controller.

 With a range of quality features at an affordable price, the Traktor Kontrol S2 Mk3 offers a lot.
 Let’s dive into the details of each section.